Want to stay connected?

 We regretfully announce the deaths of the following retirees:

-James Tabor, who passed away Thursday, September 5.
-James served the County for 11 years in the Department of Water Resources before he retired in 2016.
-Services were held September 13 at the Historical St. John Baptist Church in Gainesville, Georgia.
+Richard “Rick” Veit, who passed away Sunday, December 22.
+Rick served the County for 22 years in the Department of Human Resources before he retired in 2008.
+In 2010, he returned to work for the County part-time as an office assistant in the Sheriff’s office until January 2015.
+Services were held at the Gwinnett Chapel of Wages & Sons in Lawrenceville.
 Online condolences may be expressed here.

 Please keep these retirees’ family, friends, and former coworkers in your thoughts and prayers.